Full Spectrum CBD vs Isolate – What is the difference?

 The best way to think of full spectrum oil is it gives you:

 The FULL SYMPHONY ORCHESTRA EFFECT!

-In essence, Full Spectrum means the Cannabis oil will contain a high percentage of the compounds, cannabinoids, and other natural terpenes found in the plant in its natural state.
+In essence, Full Spectrum means the Cannabis oil will contain a high percentage of the compounds, cannabinoids (such as THC, CBG, CBN), as well as the terpenes found in the plant in its natural state.

 Keep in mind cannabis contains a complex of over 500 therapeutic bioactive compounds.
 This spectrum of molecules contains not only the cannabinoids and terpenes full of the medicinal qualities people seek, but also a plethora of other lesser-known but equally important elements such as flavonoids, phenolic amides, and sterols.

 The majority of these cannabinoids and terpenes are found in the trichomes, the glandular stalks and bulbous heads that exist on the cannabis plant.
 Terpenes are the essential oils that give cannabis its different flavors and aromas and help to shape the healing qualities of each concentrate.

 When the plant is extracted for "Full Spectrum," the properties and components that are part of that – such as terpenes and CBD, for example – are still existent.
 The molecules of the “whole plant” remain intact in the processed extracted oil.
 In this extraction process, there is little to no loss of any of the other compounds hence allowing for what is called the “full entourage effect,” which is derived from the whole plant extraction method.